About

 After the 10K, I signed up for a half marathon for June 2011.
 By March, I was running the Oakland Running Festival’s half as my first instead.

-I was introduced to a new acquaintance by a friend not long ago, who started with my name, listed my profession and other tidbits and ended with “…and she runs.”
+The name of this blog comes by way of a friend introducing me to a new acquaintance.
+The friend started with my name, listed my profession and other tidbits and ended with “…and she runs.”

 Geeky stuff